This DIY Fall Wreath Is Lush with Seasonal Greenery

 Lush green wreaths aren't just for winter.
-With the right plants and leaves, greenery can be appropriate for fall and can even transition into your winter decor seamlessly.
-Check out our how-to steps below to see how we used faux rosemary sprigs, dusty miller leaves, and more to create a beautiful DIY wreath.
+With the right plants and leaves, greenery can be appropriate for fall and can even transition into your Christmas door decorations seamlessly.
+Check out our how-to steps below to see how we used faux rosemary sprigs, dusty miller leaves, and more to create a beautiful DIY wreath for fall and wreath.
 The best part?
-It all started with an inexpensive plain twig wreath from a local crafts store.
+It all started with an inexpensive grapevine wreath from a local crafts store.

 What You Need

 - Craft wire

 - Various faux greenery (dusty miller, rosemary, eucalyptus leaves)

 Step 1: Form Hook

 Before you add all the elements to your DIY fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.